I. Mission and Objectives

 procedure or assisting another in using the grievance procedure.

-The Center of Latin American Studies shall provide a copy of this procedure to anyone who
+The Center of Latin American and Caribbean Studies shall provide a copy of this procedure to anyone who

 1. To start the grievance process, the complainant must submit a written grievance to the